antononcube/SimplifiedMachineLearningWorkflows-book/Tutorials/WolframU-DataTransformation-workflows/README.md

 ## Visual aids

-Here is flow chart that encompases large fraction of typical tabular data transformation workflows:
+Here is a flow chart that encompasses a large fraction of typical tabular data transformation workflows:

 ![TabularDataTransformationWorkflow](../../Part-2-Monadic-Workflows/Diagrams/Tabular-data-transformation-workflows/Tabular-data-transformation-workflows.jpg)